 If the Interconnection Customer does not respond with all required items prior to the end of DP2, its Interconnection Request will be deemed to have been withdrawn.

 After the conclusion of DP2, one-hundred percent (100%) of the study deposit provided under Section 8.2(b) of this GIP shall be non-refundable for any Interconnection Request which proceeds to Interconnection Facilities Study.

+8.5.3 Priority System Impact Study Decision Point.

+A Priority Decision Point (PDP) will commence the next Business Day after the Transmission Provider posts the results of PSIS and shall be fifteen (15) Business Days in duration.
+During the PDP, the Interconnection Customer shall have the opportunity to review the results of the PSIS analysis, ask questions, receive responses, decide whether to proceed to the Interconnection Facilities Study and respond to the Transmission Provider.

+Prior to the end of the PDP, the Interconnection Customer shall provide all of the following to the Transmission Provider: (1) a written indication of their intent either to withdraw the request or to proceed to the Interconnection Facilities Study; (2) written indication that the requested Commercial Operation Date will be extended or that the Interconnection Customer seeks to proceed under Limited Operation, if necessary, pursuant to Section 8.7 of the GIP.

+If the Interconnection Customer does not respond with all required items prior to the end of the PDP, its Interconnection Request will be deemed to have been withdrawn.

 8.6 Meeting with Transmission Provider.

-During DP1 and DP2, the Interconnection Customer may request that the Transmission Provider, Transmission Owner and Interconnection Customer meet to discuss the results of the applicable phase of the Definitive Interconnection System Impact Study.
+During DP1, DP2, and PDP, the Interconnection Customer may request that the Transmission Provider, Transmission Owner and Interconnection Customer meet to discuss the results of the applicable phase of the Definitive Interconnection System Impact Study or Priority System Impact Study.
 Such meeting shall be held on a date mutually agreed upon by the Parties.
-Reasonable Efforts shall be made to hold the meeting prior to the end of DP1 or DP2, as applicable.
+Reasonable Efforts shall be made to hold the meeting prior to the end of DP1, DP2, or PDP, as applicable.

 8.6.1 Environmental Review.